TAF-Verification/metar-dart/docs/docs.md

 ### Type

-Get the type of the Metar.
+Get the type of the report.
 Type `ReportType`.

 Fields:
 * code `String`: The code present in the `Metar`.
 Defaults to `METAR`.